 Here’s what a survey may cover and why.

 - An age window: Most studies look for volunteers in a specific age range.

-- Payment: Operating on the “time is money” theory, determine if the payment amount makes your participation worth your time.
+- Payment: Operating on the “time is money” theory, determine if the amount you get paid to sleep makes your participation worth your time.

 - Specific lifestyle or medical requirements: Some studies look for volunteers with specific needs or qualifications, such as people with sleep apnea or those who work shifts outside the traditional 9-to-5.